IrgendwasMitSchnittlauch/Blog/Azure/My-Certifications.md

 > Due to its age, the certifications are very poor regarding topics, knowledge and of reputation.
 I'll hope, this will change within the next months.

 ## Quick links and sharings:
+> [!TIP]
-For my german readers, I would strongly recommend to check out the following link to get more in touch with the [Microsoft Virtual Training Days](https://www.microsoft.com/de-de/events-de/virtual-training-days/default.aspx#mavtdaf). <br>
+> For my german readers, I would strongly recommend to check out the following link to get more in touch with the [Microsoft Virtual Training Days](https://www.microsoft.com/de-de/events-de/virtual-training-days/default.aspx#mavtdaf). <br>
-Furthermore I want to share the [Microsoft Event Calendar](https://events.microsoft.com/en-us/allevents/?language=English&clientTimeZone=1?timeperiod=next30Days?isSharedInLocalViewMode=false) with the possibility to join hundreds of Microsoft events, lectures and presentation from Microsoft or partners.
+> Furthermore I want to share the [Microsoft Event Calendar](https://events.microsoft.com/en-us/allevents/?language=English&clientTimeZone=1?timeperiod=next30Days?isSharedInLocalViewMode=false) with the possibility to join hundreds of Microsoft events, lectures and presentation from Microsoft or partners.

 ## Was there any benefit for me?
 Was it worth it?